Swewi/NZ-Wars-A-brief-overview/README.md

 [Link to live Website](https://swewi.github.io/NZ-Wars-A-brief-overview/index.html)

+This is Portfolio Project 1 for Full Stack Developer Diploma taught through Code Insititute.

 # Purpose

 The idea behind this website is to introduce people to the New Zealand Wars, this is part of history that was barely taught when I was at school.